pallavinama/Note-Taker/README.md

-Project Title
+Project Title:

 Note Taker

-Project Description and Usage
+Project Description and Usage:

 Note Taker is an application that uses an Express backend to save, view and delete notes from a JSON file.
 Below is the application landing page.

 ![image](https://user-images.githubusercontent.com/61402034/78417891-e6105c00-7604-11ea-9864-38cdaa60e65c.png)